davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-On startup, if a node runs the bully algorithm and realizes it itself is the coordinator, it starts serving the remote method call interface, using our existing multithreaded implementation:
+On startup, if a node runs the bully algorithm and realizes it itself is the coordinator, it starts serving the remote method call interface, backed by our previous multithreaded implementation:

 ```java
 if (bullyAlgorithm(App.nodeIds) == App.myNodeId()) {